Things to Know about Hunting Birds in Michigan

 What equipment will you need?

-Once you sign up for a bird hunting in Michigan package, the farm will provide you with a shotgun and trained dogs.
+Once you sign up for a bird hunting in Michigan package, the farm can provide you with a shotgun and trained dogs at an additional cost.
 You can use any type of shotgun you like.
 It can be a break-breach gun, a semi-automatic gun or another type of shotgun.
 If you have your own gun, you can use it.
-The best shotgun for bird hunting is a 16- or 28-gauge double-barreled shotgun.
-Make sure to remember this.
+We recommend a 12- or 20-gauge shotgun for upland bird hunting however, some prefer using a 16 or 28 gauge.

 Will you be provided with gun dogs?

 The gun dogs you will work with may be pointing breeds, setters, flushing dogs or retrievers.
 It depends on the type of bird you are hunting.
 These dogs will assist you to find, flush out, and retrieve the birds.
-They often work in pairs or larger groups.
 To be a successful hunter, you need to develop a good hunting partnership with your dogs.
 But, you don’t have to worry about that.
 Michigan pheasant farms train their dogs to do just that.
-They start to train them from the time they are 4 months old until they achieve perfection.
+They start to train them from the time they are 4 months old until they are competent hunters.

 So, pack your bags and hit the road (or catch a plane) for the experience of a lifetime.
-A Michigan bird hunting trip will simply blow your mind away.
+A Michigan bird hunting trip will simply be a very cherished adventure.